 Analyzing alerts

-This guide provides step-by-step instructions for analyzing Quarantine and EmployeeShield alerts as well as Phish911 reports utilizing the Graphus investigate modal.
+This guide provides step-by-step instructions for analyzing Quarantine and EmployeeShield alerts as well as Phish911 reports utilizing the Graphus investigate dialog box.

 When Graphus takes action related to one of the protection methods, it creates an alert in the applicable alert table.
 This is an example of the Quarantine alert table.

-The Investigate modal is displayed when clicking the Date Created link in one of the alert tables.
-The modal provides you with a variety of tools for investigating Quarantine, EmployeeShield, and Phish911 alerts.
+The Investigate dialog box is displayed when clicking the Date Created link in one of the alert tables.
+The dialog box provides you with a variety of tools for investigating Quarantine, EmployeeShield, and Phish911 alerts.

 Alert Details